-Ryan Alexander Duke’s trial has been delayed a number of times by appeals, and the case is still ongoing.
+Ryan Alexander Duke’s trial has been delayed a number of times by appeals, and is currently set to begin on May 2, 2022.

 Foul play is strongly suspected in Tara Grinstead’s disappearance and authorities believe she was the victim of a homicide, though her remains have not been found.
 In 2010, she was declared legally dead at her father’s request.

 The circumstances of Tara Grinstead’s disappearance remain unclear and her case is currently classified as a homicide.
 Her case remains unsolved.